-Do you love Pasta dishes as much as me, you might like some of these recipes
+If you love Pasta dishes as much as me, you might enjoy some of these recipes

 - For a one pot meal, try quick and easy taco pasta

-- For a heartier meal, try a traditional Sunday sauce with beef short ribs
+- For a heartier meal, a traditional Sunday sauce with beef short ribs is my go-to

 - Need to take a meal to a friend, stuffed shells can be made ahead and frozen

-- Add some spinach and shrimp for a creamy pasta dish
+- Try adding some spinach and shrimp for a creamy pasta dish

 - ¾ cup 8.5 oz jar of oil packed sun-dried tomatoes drained and reserve oil